Damon Centola

 Damon Centola is an American sociologist and the Elihu Katz Professor of Communication, Sociology and Engineering at the University of Pennsylvania, where he is Director of the Network Dynamics Group and Senior Fellow at the Leonard Davis Institute of Health Economics.

+His research focuses on social networks, collective intelligence, behavior change, and complex contagions.
+He is the author of How Behavior Spreads: The Science of Complex Contagions (2018), Change: How to Make Big Things Happen (2021), and Goodthink: The New Science of Collective Intelligence (2026).
+In 2026, he was named a Guggenheim Fellow in Sociology.

 Before joining the University of Pennsylvania, Centola was an assistant professor at MIT Sloan School of Management (2008–2013) and a Robert Wood Johnson Fellow at Harvard University.

+Early life and education

+Centola grew up in a Quaker community in the United States.
+He earned a bachelor's degree from Marlboro College before studying philosophy under Daniel Dennett at Tufts University.
+Prior to entering graduate school, he was a Visiting Scholar at the Brookings Institution.

+Centola later entered the Sociology Ph.D. program at Cornell University, where he studied under sociologist Michael Macy and was a Fellow in Cornell's National Science Foundation-funded Integrative Graduate Education and Research Traineeship (IGERT) program in Computational Social Science, led by Steven Strogatz.
+During his first year of graduate school, he co-authored The Emperor's Dilemma: A Computational Model of Self-Enforcing Norms with Michael Macy and Robb Willer.
+During his graduate studies, Centola was an Exchange Fellow at Columbia University, where he studied with sociologist Peter Bearman.

 Career

 Centola works on complex contagions, collective intelligence, and experimental sociology.
 Complex contagions was the topic of his Ph.D. dissertation in sociology, supervised by Michael Macy at Cornell University.
 After completing his doctorate degree at Cornell, Damon spent two years as a Robert Wood Johnson Postdoctoral Fellow in Health Policy at Harvard University.
 He then joined the faculty of the Sloan School of Management at MIT in 2008.
 In 2013, he moved to the University of Pennsylvania's Annenberg School for Communications and founded the Network Dynamics Group as a center for theoretical research with testable policy applications.